giantswarm/docs/src/content/getting-started/prepare-your-provider-account/vmware-vsphere/_index.md

 Apart of the permissions you need to assign the role to the following objects:

-* vCenter Server
+- vCenter Server
-* Datacenters or datacenter folders
+- Data centers or data center folders
-* Hosts and clusters
+- Hosts and clusters
-* VM templates
+- VM templates
-* Resource pools (With Propagate to children)
+- Resource pools (With Propagate to children)
-* Distributed Port Group
+- Distributed Port Group
-* Distributed Switch
+- Distributed Switch
-* VM and Template folders (With Propagate to children).
+- VM and Template folders (With Propagate to children).

-__Warning__: In case you want to leverage failure domains at the host level where a group of hosts is a failure domain (datacenters, racks, PDU distribution, etcd), Cluster API implementation needs permissions to work with `anti-affinity` rules.
+__Warning__: In case you want to leverage failure domains at the host level where a group of hosts is a failure domain (data centers, racks, PDU distribution, Etcd), Cluster API implementation needs permissions to work with `anti-affinity` rules.
 As a result the role requires the following permissions: `Host > Edit > Modify cluster`.

 ## Networking